DarkMythic1995/medical-insurance-project/README.md

 # Medical Insurance Project

-A Python script to calculate medical insurance costs based on user inputs like age, sex, BMI, number of children, and smoking status.
-This project was completed as part of my learning journey to practice Python programming, function design, and data processing—skills I’m leveraging as an aspiring Data Analyst.
+This Python script was made to calculate medical insurance costs based on user inputs like age, sex, BMI, number of children, and smoking status.
+I built this project as part of my learning journey to practice Python programming, function design, and data processing — skills I’m leveraging as an aspiring Data Analyst.

 ## Project Overview

 The Medical Insurance Project calculates estimated insurance costs using a linear formula, taking into account key factors that influence premiums.
-I built this project to deepen my understanding of Python functions, modular code design, and basic data processing.

 The script calculates costs for multiple individuals, making it a practical example of handling and processing structured data.